 Although you do not own the segregated fund units, you are directing how we should allocate your premium amongst the segregated funds.
-You can allocate your premium to a segregated fund up to the earlier of the day prior to the annuitant attaining age 91, subject to applicable legislation, or the commencement of annuity payments.
-Premiums allocated to the policy are subject to such minimum and maximum amounts in accordance with our then-current administrative rules.
+You can allocate your premium to a segregated fund up to the earlier of the day prior to the youngest annuitant attaining age 91, subject to applicable legislation, or the commencement of annuity payments.
+Premiums allocated to the policy, series and a sales charge option (currently the front-end load charge option) are subject to such minimum and maximum amounts in accordance with our then-current administrative rules.